Working with Updates

 The intermediate status, represented by the pts, must be saved on the client and the query must be repeated, using the intermediate status as the current status.

-For performance reasons and for better user experience, client can set maximum gap size to be filled: pts_total_limit parameter of updates.getDifference and limit parameter for updates.getChannelDifference can be used.
+For performance reasons and for a better user experience, clients can specify the number of updates to be returned by each call during pagination using the pts_total_limit parameter of updates.getDifference and limit parameter for updates.getChannelDifference.

 Do not re-invoke updates.getChannelDifference if the returned difference is final, unless the user has opened the channel/supergroup ».